mendix/docs/content/partners/siemens/mindsphere-mobile-native.md

 * Authorize your MindSphere API calls.
 * Add MindSphere API roles to your existing MindSphere gateway registration.

-#### 2.6.1 Authorize your MindSphere API calls
+#### 2.5.1 Authorize your MindSphere API calls

 With each MindSphere API call you have to ensure that the corresponding user token is part of the request.
 Do this by adding the **MindSphere Access Token** action before your REST calls and set the **Authorization** header accordingly.

 ![Mobile](attachments/mindsphere-development-considerations/delete-mindspheretoken.png)

-#### 2.6.2 Extend your application registration with MindSphere API roles
+#### 2.5.2 Extend your application registration with MindSphere API roles

 As of now your application has the user roles **admin** and **user**, but none of those roles has the rights to access MindSphere APIs.
-Do the following steps to achieve this.
+Perform the following steps to achieve this.

-1. Open the *Developer Cockpit* via the Launchpad of your *Developer Tenant*.
+1. Open the **Developer Cockpit** via the Launchpad of your *Developer Tenant*.

     ![DeveloperCockpit](attachments/mindsphere-mobile-native/DeveloperCockpit_Launchpad.png)